 We have made significant progress on many of the goals listed on the implementation plan shown in our previous Major TDP Report.
 We have pushed back implementation of some of the route changes, frequency enhancements, and service expansions by one year due to funding constraints.
+These changes are noted in the implementation plan below, identifying the target years listed in our previous TDP Update.
 There were a few projects listed in the Implementation Plan within the Major TDP that projected an implementation year of 2022.
 CAT has completed and made progress on many of them with others being evaluated for implementation later in the year.